Customer experience: Customer experience management

 CEM has been recognized as the future of the customer service and sales industry.
 Companies are using this approach to anticipate customer needs and adopt the mindset of the customer.

 CEM depicts a business strategy designed to manage the customer experience and gives benefits to both retailers and customers.
 CEM can be monitored through surveys, targeted studies, observational studies, or "voice of customer" research.
 It captures the instant response of the customer to its encounters with the brand or company.
 Customer surveys, customer contact data, internal operations process and quality data, and employee input are all sources of "voice of customer" data that can be used to quantify the cost of inaction on customer experience issues.

 The aim of CEM is to optimize the customer experience by gaining the loyalty of the current customers in a multi-channel environment and ensuring they are completely satisfied.
 Its also to create advocates of their current customers with potential customers as a word of mouth form of marketing.
 However, common efforts at improving CEM can have the opposite effect.

 Utilizing surroundings includes using visuals, displays and interactivity to connect with customers and create an experience (Kotler, et al. 2013, p.
 283).
 CEM can be related to customer journey mapping, a concept pioneered by Ron Zemke and Chip Bell.
 Customer journey mapping is a design tool used to track customers' movements through different touchpoints with the business in question.
 It maps out the first encounters people may have with the brand and shows the different routes people can take through the different channels or marketing (e.g. online, television, magazine, newspaper).
-Integrated marketing communications (IMC) is also being used to manage the customer experience; IMC is about sending a consistent message amongst all platforms; these platforms include: Advertising, personal selling, public relations, direct marketing, and sales promotion (Kotler et al. 2013, p.
+Integrated marketing communications (IMC) is also being used to manage the customer experience; IMC is about sending a consistent message amongst all platforms; these platforms include: Advertising, personal selling, public relations, direct marketing, and sales promotion (Kotler et al. 2013, (p.
+283), p.
 495).